anywhichway/assentials/README.md

  * If the `condition` is a `RegExp`, a single string argument is expected that must match the `RegExp` for the route to continue.

- * Otherwise, a single value is expected that must exact equal or deep equal the `condition`.
+ * Otherwise, a single value is expected that must left equal the `condition`.
 This will even work with `Map` and `Set`, e.g.

  ```javascript
  const handler = assentials.router(